marc-q/kryptonite/README.md

 ## How to generate Kryptons?

-**IMPORTANT** Make shure you create and use a custom encoding function in order to create secure password's.
+**IMPORTANT** Make sure you create and use a custom encoding function in order to create secure password's.

 ```
 $ ./kryptonite "Ta1K_uO7+github.com"